InnoFang/code-counter/README.md

 ### Visualization of Statistical Results

-As we all know, data visualization can give us a more intuitive feeling, so we provide the visualization instruction `[-v --visual]`, whose default value is `false`, passing the `true` value will visualize the statistics.
+As we all know, data visualization can give us a more intuitive feeling, so we provide the visualization instruction `[-v --visual]` that used to visualize the statistics.
 Add visual instruction based on the example of using file input as follows:

 ```
-$ python code-counter.py -i list.txt -v true
+$ python code-counter.py -i list.txt -v
 ```

 The final statistical results have been roughly shown above, let's take a look at the more intuitive visualization results